npxTSC/SparkletBlog/_posts/2024-09-06-devons-cluckin-nonsense.md

 The album starts off with a very energetic track which I made nearing the end of high school.
 You hear the drums come in from afar, and then the synths kick in for a bit before the vocals.
 The song is somewhat explicit about its theme; it's about someone who feels that they could spend most of their life alone in their room, drifting apart from their friends.
 It's a little satirical, but still very accurate to how I was feeling at the time.
 It's easy to isolate from your peers and pretend you can live without them, but in the long run, that feeling of loneliness will always creep into your life no matter how hard you try to convince yourself that your computer and piano are all you need.
 I really needed someone to tell me to "touch grass" at the time.

 This track is very special to me because it's my first mix that could even somewhat compare to a "professional" mix.
 All my other tracks around this time were really quiet compared to my favorite songs from other artists.
 It's also the only track I've done so far that I'm somewhat proud of the vocals for.
-I've never taken any lessons on singing, and I just kinda wing it when I record vocals, which explains why a lot of my tracks are instrumental.
+I've never taken any lessons on singing, and I just kinda wing it when I record vocals, which explains why a lot of my tracks are instrumental (lol).
 This one is unusually decent compared to the usual crap that goes my mic, and I was able to lean into the autotune for a nice effect rather than trying to hide it.

 The track was released as a single along with _Fuenteovejuna_ and _Purple Girl (Instrumental)_ as a sort of preview, but has since been taken down to deduplicate.